EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/04-update-presentation-agent-prompt.md

 ---

 !!! info "**What this does:**"
-    This makes the Reviews Agent visible to the presentation layer, allowing it to be referenced and invoked as needed.
+    This makes the Reviews Agent visible to the presentation layer, allowing it to be referenced and invoked